router-resources/Workshop-ERC20/README.md

 Step 17) Come back to Remix and switch to Fuji Network

-Step 18) Deploy the contract by passing Gateway address of Fuji and feePayer as router1z6ralzg5tsznq9s6xmutyeen7evylcj7harhmq
+Step 18) Deploy the contract by passing Gateway address corresponding to Fuji and feePayer as your wallet address

-Step 19) Switch to Mumbai Network and deploy the contract by passing Gateway address of Mumbai and keeping the feepayer same or differeent than on Fuji
+Step 19) Switch to Mumbai Network and deploy the contract by passing Gateway address corresponding to Mumbai and keeping the feepayer same or differeent than on Fuji

 Gateway addresses for respective chains can be found here https://lcd.testnet.routerchain.dev//router-protocol/router-chain/multichain/chain_config